Alwin Nikolais: His style

-Nikolais placed great emphasis on sensory experience, through which a dancer's dynamic action is conveyed to the audience.
+Nikolais placed great emphasis on sensory experience through which a dancer's dynamic action is conveyed to the audience.
 He emphasized that perception of one area can be emphasized by deliberately blocking out consciousness in other unwanted areas.

 In the 1950s Nikolais used blackface, whiteface, and colored makeup both to create and prevent sensory blocking, manipulating perceptions of race in dances such as Prism and Imago.
 In using makeup in this way, he was concerned with design, rather than creating character.

 Nikolais used lighting extensively, directing light from multiple directions and levels and using it to create shape, space, and silhouettes.
-He returned to his early work as a musical composer to design his own score for his new dance, using electronic tape.
-At the Henry Street Playhouse, a seven speaker system was used to play the score from throughout the room, giving it dimensions of time and space.
-Combining cast, lighting and music with modern dance techniques, gained him a world-wide reputation for theatrical arts.
-Nikolais received high regards from New York State Council on the Arts, Hofstra University, Rutgers University, Duke University, Hunter College, and Brigham Young University.
+He returned to his early work as a musical composer to design his own score for choreography using electronic tape.
+At the Henry Street Playhouse (now Abrons Arts Center), a seven speaker system was used to play the score from throughout the room, giving it dimensions of time and space.
+Combining cast, lighting, and music with modern dance techniques gained him a world-wide reputation for theatrical arts.
+Nikolais received high honors from New York State Council on the Arts, Hofstra University, Rutgers University, Duke University, Hunter College, and Brigham Young University.

 Nikolais was known amongst colleagues and peers as shy and reserved.
-He allowed his partner Murray Louis to deal with more public affairs, preferring to focus on his school and theatre.
-Nikolais was renowned as a master teacher, and his pedagogy is taught in schools and universities throughout the world.
+He allowed his partner Murray Louis to deal with public affairs, preferring to focus on his school and theatre.
+Nikolais was renowned as a teacher, and his pedagogy is taught in schools and universities throughout the world.
 Nikolais, referring to his students, said: "Each student is encouraged toward the highest aesthetic values, and upon creative fluency and achievement, as well as technical skill.
 The job of the teacher is to pursue, institute and constantly anticipate the best possible activities coinciding with this idealistic thesis."